 Below, a section of Washington, DC’s Federal Reserve Board Garden designed by Oehme van Sweden exhibiting strong verticals and the aforementioned long lines.

 The Federal Reserve Board Garden/Photo: The Cultural Landscape Foundation

 A LIMITED PALETTE ENLARGES THE SPACE

 Most Dutch gardens are tiny, averaging about 600 sf.
 To make designs more effective, Preston recommends limiting the palette to visually enlarge the space.
 ‘It’s all about the palette, it’s not about the palette’ she quipped.

 To illustrate, a naturalistic garden can be scaled up or down.
 It all depends on what plantings you choose and your attention to details.
 By combining different textures, mixing the familiar with the exotic and keeping the color palette simple, you can make a small garden appear much larger.
 Preston likes to use one plant to hold the composition together.
 She calls this the ‘dough’.

 ‘Grasses work great for this,’ she said.

 Below, foxtail lilies provide the ‘dough’ and the sculpture serves as a vertical at the Denver Botanic Gardens.

 Many point to the revolutionary landscapes created by Wolfgang Oehme and James van Sweden as the epitome of this kind of garden style.
 Characterized by broad strokes of naturalistic plantings, they include fields of perennials and grasses.
 Instead of the usual 5 or 7 plants, though, the groupings sometimes consist of as many as 3,000.
-Large swathes of same species enlarge the space visually, while repeated patterns help create rhythm and flow.
+These large swathes of same-species plants enlarge the space visually, while their repeated patterns create rhythm and flow.